-In Cologne you can’t live on the “wrong side” of the Rhine.
-That’s history!
-The modern citizen of Cologne or new Cologne residents are directing their attention to formerly less trendy districts like Deutz, Kalk or Mülheim and dare to be different.
-Suddenly, Deutz and Mülheim belong to the popular districts with rising rental prices.
-“Deutz has become a hip place to live”, according to Thomas Tewes, managing director of the Cologne Private Property Association.
-There used to be an iron principle in Cologne, that one should live west of the Rhine – on the left bank.
-The “Schäl Sick”, the local name for the right bank of the Rhine, was the so-called “wrong side” and considered more of an attachment to the city.
+In Cologne you can´t live on the “wrong side” of the Rhine.
+That´s history!
+The modern citizen of Cologne or new Cologne residents are surprisingly directing their attention to former petty bourgeois districts such as Deutz, Kalk or Mülheim and daring an escapade.
+Suddenly Deutz and Mülheim belong to the sought after districts with rising rental prices.
+“Deutz has become a hip place to live”, according to Thomas Tewes, the managing director of Cologne Private Property Association.
+Allegedly the iron principle still holds true in Cologne, that one should live west of the Rhine – on the left bank.
+The “Schäl Sick”, the local name for the right bank of the Rhine, being the so called “wrong side” will not manage to emancipate itself.

 Mülheim & Co. starting to roll

 From 2009 – 2012, 1,349 new flats were built here in Mülheim alone.
 All around the Schanzenstrasse, television-production companies, marketing agencies and advertising agencies have found their new home in this “creative district”.
 The employees, wealthier than the native population are crowding into the area.
 This creative caravan is trailed by investors and speculators, a natural occurrence when a neighbourhood regroups and rents increase.
 The property sector is also very positive about Porz, located in the south-east, where parts of Wahnheide and Lind profit from the proximity to the airport.
 Even a “Veedel” – a distric with a dubious reputation, until recently characterised through industry is declaring itself: Kalk.
 The south of Kalk has special potential according to Roland Kampmeyer, owner of the estate Agent company with the same name.
 Housing completion is high.
 In 2009 – 2012 alone 1,468 units were completed.